emissary-ingress/emissary/user-guide/getting-started.md

  Please enter an email address.
 We’ll use this email address to notify you prior to domain and certification expiration [None]: john@example.com.
 ```

-3. Once you enter your email address, your terminal will print something similar
-   to the following:
+6. Provide an email address as required by the ACME TLS certificate provider, Let's Encrypt.
+Then your terminal will print something similar to the following:

 ```shell
  -> Obtaining a TLS certificate from Let’s Encrypt.